NaveenB2004/HotspotMaker/README.md

 We are happy to announce our `Extensions` feature!
 We are grateful to invite you to contribute to it!
 Please read the documentation about the `Extensions` & make a move!

-### Bug reporting, Questions & Suggesions
+### Bug reporting, Questions & Suggestions

-Feel free to create an issue from [here!](https://github.com/NaveenB2004/HotspotMaker/issues) Let's discuss this from [here!](https://github.com/NaveenB2004/HotspotMaker/discussions) Contact me by [email](mailto:naveennbalasooriya2004@gmail.com "naveennbalasooriya2004@gmail.com") or [telegram](https://t.me/NaveenB2004 "@NaveenB2004")
+Feel free to create an issue from [here!](https://github.com/NaveenB2004/HotspotMaker/issues)\
+Let's discuss this from [here!](https://github.com/NaveenB2004/HotspotMaker/discussions)\
+Contact me by [email](mailto:naveennbalasooriya2004@gmail.com "naveennbalasooriya2004@gmail.com") or [telegram](https://t.me/NaveenB2004 "@NaveenB2004")

 ### License